maackle/scuttle-playbook/README.md

 ## Examples using actual testing frameworks

 See [`examples/`](examples/) for examples of real tests using the [tape](https://github.com/substack/tape) test harness.
-Note that ssb-playbook is designed to let you use whatever test runner you want.
+Note that scuttle-playbook is designed to let you use whatever test runner you want.

 ## Under the hood